queil/rooz/README.md

 * if `rooz` misbehaves you can go nuclear and run `rooz system prune` to remove ALL the rooz containers and volumes.
 You can also remove just the workspaces, (leaving shared caches volumes, and the ssh volume untouched), by: `rooz rm --all --force`

   :warning: `rooz system prune` deletes all your state held with `rooz` so make sure anything important is stored before.

+## Upgrading

+* cache volumes gained an operator scope in their name (`rooz_cache_<scope>_<path>`), so caches created by earlier versions are orphaned on first use of the new version.
+Caches are disposable - they get repopulated, and `rooz system prune` removes the leftovers.

 ## Known issues